Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

    :align: center
    :target: ../../_images/Kits/kit_blinkenlights_tetris_wo_frontpanel_1200.jpg

-To mount the front panel, add 12mm spacers (thread inside/outside) to six positions
+To mount the front panel, add 12mm spacers (thread inside/outside) to six places.
+Two of this places are blocked by the screws of the wall mounting plates.
+Just replace these M3 screws with the outside thread of the 12mm spacers.
+For the other four places the outside thread of the spacer is put in the small holes of the perforated board and locked with a nut.

 .. image:: /Images/Kits/kit_blinkenlights_mounting_600.jpg
    :scale: 100 %